Jozlyn998/ECA-6102---CO4-AT2-/README.md

 **1. INTRODUCTION:**

 Multi-Factor Authentication (MFA) is a security method where the user has to provide two or more authentication factors before getting access.
-This makes the account more secure than using only a password.
-The three main authentication factors are something you know, something you have, and something you are.
-There are different MFA methods available, and each one has its own level of security, advantages, limitations and uses.
+This makes the account more secure than using only a password.There are three main authentication factors - something you know, something you have, and something you are.
+There are different MFA methods available and each one has its own level of security, advantages, limitations and applications.
 In this portfolio, different MFA methods are compared based on these factors.

 **2. OBJECTIVES:**